Sage2dope/dot/README.md

 pip install -r requirements.txt
 ```

-7. Run the command to populate the template needed for the project environment variables
+7. Run the command to populate the template needed for the project backend environment variables
 ```bash
 cp .env.example .env
 ```